Daniel Oliver (policymaker): Post-Reagan administration

-Oliver is chairman Emeritus of the Pacific Research Institute, and chairman of the board of Education and Research Institute, an organization founded in 1974 by the late M. Stanton Evans, one of the founders of the modern conservative movement in America.
+Oliver was chairman Emeritus of the Pacific Research Institute, and chairman of the board of Education and Research Institute, an organization founded in 1974 by the late M. Stanton Evans, one of the founders of the modern conservative movement in America.

-Oliver also writes a column as "The Candid American," which appears in a variety of publications including The Federalist, The Daily Caller, Ricochet, The American Conservative, and The Washington Times.
+He also wrote a column as "The Candid American," which appeared in a variety of publications including The Federalist, The Daily Caller, Ricochet, The American Conservative, and The Washington Times.

-He is also Senior Director of the Washington, D.C.–based White House Writers Group, a public policy and corporate consultancy.
-Oliver focuses particularly on anti-trust.
+Oliver was also Senior Director of the Washington, D.C.–based White House Writers Group, a public policy and corporate consultancy.
+He focussed particularly on anti-trust.

 Previously, he served as president of the conservative Philadelphia Society, and was a senior fellow at The Heritage Foundation, and chairman of the San Francisco–based Pacific Research Institute for Public Policy.

-Personal
+Personal life and death

-Oliver is fluent in Russian and is a U.S. Army-trained linguist.
-He is married to Louise V. Oliver, U.S. ambassador to UNESCO in Paris from 2004 to 2009.
+Oliver was fluent in Russian and was a U.S. Army-trained linguist.
+He was married to Louise V. Oliver, U.S. ambassador to UNESCO in Paris from 2004 to 2009.

-Oliver is a member of the Episcopal Church.
+He was a member of the Episcopal Church.

+Oliver died in Mattapoisett, Massachusetts, on June 26, 2026, at the age of 87.